 When a terminal in DHCP mode restarts, it seeks an IP address from the DHCP server.
 If the DHCP server does not respond immediately, a timer is displayed and counts down until the DHCP server provides the IP address.
 By default, the countdown is 60 seconds.
 If the countdown reaches 0, an error message notifies you that the network is not available.
 It presents two options: restarting (click Restart) or adjusting terminal properties (click Managed Network Options) to change network settings or increase the DHCP timeout value.
-These settings are described in the NCD ThinSTAR Terminal Properties Reference.
+These settings are described in the section titled, Configuring Terminal Properties, in the NCD ThinSTAR Terminal User's Guide.